ains/Yii-JSUrlManager/README.md

 Be aware that any rules which use regular expressions that aren't compatible with the default Javascript libraries will not function as expected.
 Potentially in the future a more robust Regex library will be used for 100% compatibility, but would introduce an additional dependency.

 This code has been tested against the same test suite as the CUrlManager and CUrlRule in the Yii Framework, which has been ported to javascript.
 The JSUrlManager extension has 96% compatbility with the Yii Test Suite.
-Currently a test fails due to Javascript not supporting \P for unicode code points.
+Currently only a single test fails due to Javascript not supporting \P for unicode code points.